wp-plugins/wp-toolbar-removal/readme.txt

-=== ToolBar Removal - Disable Remove Admin Bar ===
+=== Remove ToolBar Removal ===
 Contributors: slangjis
 Donate link: http://slangji.wordpress.com/donate/
-Tags: adminbar, admin-bar, backend, disable, frontend, pointer, remove, shadow, sla, slangjis, tool-bar, toolbar Stable tag: trunk
+Tags: adminbar, admin-bar, disable-admin-bar, disable-wordpress-admin-bar, disable-toolbar, disable-wordpress-toolbar, remove-admin-bar, remove-wordpress-admin-bar, remove-wordpress-toolbar, sla, slangjis, toolbar
+Stable tag: trunk
 Requires at least: 3.1
 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-disable and remove wordpress toolbar admin bar for all users subscribers frontend backend code free mem completely unified coding
+remove wordpress toolbar admin bar for all user disable frontend backend code minimize memory consumption speedup loading control panel
 == Description ==
-disable and remove wordpress toolbar admin bar for all users subscribers frontend backend code free mem completely unified coding
+remove wordpress toolbar admin bar for all user disable frontend backend code minimize memory consumption speedup loading control panel

-Disable and Remove ToolBar and Admin Bar Code on WordPress 3.1+ to 3.6+ Frontend and Backend, Completely, for Minimal Memory Load, and DashBoard Speedup, with New Unified Coding Approach!
-Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shadow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Disable Admin Bar and ToolBar, from Home Page and DashBoard, on WordPress 3.1+ to 3.6+ for all Users, logged in and logged out and Completely Remove Related Code on Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
+Hide: Frontend 28px GAP and Bump CB on Top of Site, Backend 28px GAP and Node/Group/Links, Howdy Message on Top of DashBoard, Admin Menu Shadow Effect and Bar Pointer ToolTips, add Realtime i18n Date/Time on Header.
+For Best Security the Name Showing on Header in the Nickname, not real Username, and Log Out Redirect to Home Page, not to a Login Page.
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+

 Rules: